 Be honest with the Consular officer and say that you’ll be staying in a hotel, Airbnb, a friend’s house, or a relative’s house, whichever is applicable.
 Keep a note of the exact address and provide this information in case the Consul asks for it.

 c.
 How long do you plan to stay in the US?

 The safest answer here is probably 3 to 4 weeks or less.
-Remember, you want to prove to the Consular officer that you never intend to overstay in the United States, especially now that their government is doing a crackdown on illegal immigrants.
+Remember, you want to prove to the Consular officer that you never intended to overstay in the United States, especially now that their government is cracking down on illegal immigrants.

-Never dilly dally with your answer.
-If you respond with “Ahmmm, I think about 3 weeks or so,” the Consul will take it as a sign that you’re not sure about your length of stay and is probably planning to be an illegal immigrant.
+Never dilly-dally with your answer.
+If you respond with “Hmm, I think about three weeks or so,” the Consul will take it as a sign that you’re not sure about your length of stay and are probably planning to be an illegal immigrant.

 d.
-How much do you think will it cost you to stay in the US?
+How much will it cost you to stay in the US?

-Although there’s no specific “show money” requirement in US visa application, you need to prove to the Consul that you’ve done your assignment.
+Although there’s no specific “show money” requirement in the US visa application, you must prove to the Consul that you’ve done your assignment.

-Your budget will depend on the city/state you’ll be visiting and you can get an estimate through a simple Google search.
-If you’ll be staying with a friend or relative, that will be better because it means fewer expenses on accommodation.
+Your budget will depend on the city/state you’ll be visiting, and you can get an estimate through a simple Google search.
+If you are staying with a friend or relative, that will be better because it means fewer expenses for accommodation.

 e.
 What is your job in the Philippines?/What do you do for a living?/How much do you earn in the Philippines?